Roman Mars: This is 99% Invisible. I’m Roman Mars.

 Paul Greenberg: Now oxygen levels are high enough to support shellfish, so theoretically we could have shellfish again throughout the bay.

 Emmett F: This is Paul Greenberg again.
 In his book American Catch, he documents several different groups who are working really hard to try and bring back the New York oyster.
-There are a lot of obstacles in their way, including FDA rules, which make it really hard to plant oysters, and the fact there just isn’t enough wild oyster larvae in the water anymore.
+There are a lot of obstacles in their way, including FDA rules, which make it really hard to plant oysters, and the fact that there just isn’t enough wild oyster larvae in the water anymore.
 But one of the biggest challenges is actually an architectural one because the physical landscape of the harbor has totally changed.

 Paul Greenberg: We’ve been dredging the harbor for over 150 years now.
 It went from an average depth of 20 feet to places where now it’s more than 50 feet.